Today more than 30% of the orthodontic patients are adults.

 Less visible braces

 Today’s braces are often tiny bonded brackets on your front teeth and stronger bands on your molars.
 You will have the option of wearing ceramic tooth-coloured braces which can only be seen at close range.
 They work best for specific orthodontic problems and may be suitable for your teeth.
-If you’re interested in this option, ask Dr. Barber to explain the pros and cons of these braces.
+If you’re interested in this option, ask Dr Jude to explain the pros and cons of these braces.

 It’s never too late!